 How important is Art in our home

-an important detail and that is that an artwork that speaks to the individual client is what adds to, influences and sometimes even creates the ambience.
+an important detail.
+When an artwork that speaks to the individual adds to, influences and sometimes even creates the ambience.
 This applies to both colourful paintings and, for example, black and white artistic photos.

-Art comes in many shapes and forms, but when an original painting or a quality print of an artwork intrigues, or speaks to the heart of the client this will totally change the atmosphere in a space in a positive way.
+Art comes in many shapes and forms, but when an original painting or a quality print of an artwork intrigues, or speaks to the heart, this will totally change the atmosphere in a space in a positive way.
 An original painting or statue completes an interior design.
-Working

 The energy of art